anakavtaradze1/NextGen-Store/README.md

 # NextGen Store

-NextGen Store is a modern, full-featured e-commerce front-end built with Next.js and React.
-It provides a seamless shopping experience, allowing users to browse products, add items to a cart, and manage their profile.
-The project leverages the power of Next.js for a fast, server-rendered application.
+NextGen Store is a front-end project that showcases a modern e-commerce user experience.
+Built with Next.js and React, it provides a seamless interface for users to browse products, view item details, and manage a shopping cart.
+This project focuses on building a responsive and interactive UI using the Next.js App Router and modern React principles.

 ## Key Features